-To further investigate the performance of Deep Stress approach we narrow down the results on a subset of large financial institutions where performance of a robust stress testing methodology is more important due to their size and social-economic impact.
-Big financial institutions are defined as entities with more than 200 billion in assets for the purpose of this study.
-Tables \ref{table:car} and \ref{table:car_metrics} also shows that both in terms of fit and terms of error metrics the superiority of deep neural network is confirmed with significant drops in the forecasting error in the test sample.
-Another worth mentioning results is the fact that although satellite univariate modelling in the sample dataset was expected to provide a better fitting against the DNN this is not the case.
-DNN is trained in a multivariate setup attempting to model 9 variables at the same time and still exhibits a rather comparable in sample error against the other two methods.
-The same pattern also holds in Fig. \ref{fig:car_large_banks} where the projected CAR is graphed only for this category of large banks (more than 200 billion in assets).
+To further investigate the performance of \textit{DeepStress}, we further focus on a subset of \textit{large financial institutions}, where performance of a robust ST methodology is more important due to their social-economic impact.
+For the purpose of this investigation, large financial institutions are defined as entities with more than 200 billion in assets.
+In Tables \ref{table:car} and \ref{table:car_metrics}, we observe that the superiority of DNNs is further affirmed in all error metrics, exhibiting significant drops in the forecasting error in the test sample.
+It is worth noting that, even though satellite univariate modelling in the sample dataset was expected to provide a better fitting against the DNN, this is not the case.
+The considered DNNs are trained on a multivariate setup, attempting to model 9 variables at the same time, and still exhibit better in-sample error against the other two methods.
+The same pattern also holds in Fig. \ref{fig:car_large_banks}, where the projected CAR is depicted only for the large banks (more than 200 billion in assets).

-Summarizing the results across all metrics in the test sample, it is evident that Deep Learning Algorithms exhibits higher predicting power compared to all the considered benchmark approaches.
-Among the other two approaches it is evident that the constant balance assumption although easier to implement exhibits the highest error.
-Hence, it is crucial for supervisory authorities to rethink current stress testing exercises that are based on the constant balance sheet assumption and move towards a dynamic balance sheet approach.
+The experimental results vouch for the efficacy of the proposed paradigm.
+It is evident that DNNs exhibit higher predicting power compared to all benchmark approaches.
+In contrast, the commonly considered constant balance assumption, although easier to implement, exhibits the highest error.
+It is therefore crucial for supervisory authorities to rethink current ST exercises that are based on the constant balance sheet assumption and move towards an advanced dynamic balance sheet approach.